The Ultimate Testosterone Guide – Learn Everything About Testosterone

-Testosterone is a hormone that is found in both men and women, however, it is the primary sex hormone for men, and it is the key alpha ingredient that makes a man uniquely male, whereas estrogen is the key sex hormone that makes a woman uniquely female.
+Testosterone is a hormone that is found in both men and women.
+However, it is the primary sex hormone for men, and it is the crucial alpha ingredient that makes a man uniquely male, whereas estrogen is the essential sex hormone that makes a woman uniquely female.

-As I eluded to earlier, testosterone used to only be viewed within the context of its role in a man's sexual performance and libido, however, with what we know today, limiting the role and importance of testosterone just to those two things would be terribly misleading and inaccurate.
+As mentioned to earlier, testosterone used to only be viewed within the context of its role in a man’s sexual performance and libido, however, with what we know today, limiting the role and importance of testosterone just to those two things would be misleading and inaccurate.

-As you can see by the graphic image above, it turns out that testosterone plays a much larger role in the overall macro health and well being of a man.
+As you can see from the graphic image above, it turns out that testosterone plays a much more significant role in the overall macro health and well being of a man.

 Here are just some of the major ways testosterone influences a man’s body and overall health:

 - Optimizes the flow of oxygen throughout a man’s entire body